 Arriving at right conclusions

 Does God forgive everyone?
 No, because he doesn’t force a love relationship on anyone.
+Forgiveness isn’t earned, but it’s not automatic either.
 God forgives those who want to be reconciled with him, and who desire his forgiveness.
-Even if he did forgive an unrepentant person, it wouldn’t result in reconciliation.